rocketbot-cl/MicrosoftWord/README.md

 11. Edit table
 Edit table from a Word document.

+12. Update linked fields
+Update linked fields (e.i.
+Excel spreadsheets)

-12. Add Page
+13. Add Page
 Add a new page to the document

-13. Add Picture
+14. Add Picture
 Add an image to the document.

-14. Convert to PDF
+15. Convert to PDF
 Convert Word document to PDF.

-15. Locate Text in Paragraph
+16. Locate Text in Paragraph
 Locate in which paragraph there is an indicated text.

-16. Count Paragraphs
+17. Count Paragraphs
 Count the number of paragraphs in the document.
 Includes table fields.

-17. Replace text in paragraph
+18. Replace text in paragraph
 Replace the text of a paragraph.

-18. Delete paragraph
+19. Delete paragraph
 Delete a paragraph from the document.
 If tables are included, the Find Text in Paragraph command should be used to locate the paragraph to be deleted.

-19. Add text at the end of bookmark
+20. Add text at the end of bookmark
 Add text at the end of bookmark.

-20. Save document
+21. Save document
 Extract text from file.

-21. Close Document
+22. Close Document
 Close the document that is running

+### Changes
+Thu Jul 21 01:32:22 2022  Merge branch qa into branch-nico

 ----
 ### OS